 leverage the collection to investigate novel therapeutic strategies and uncover predictive biomarkers for personalised cancer treatment, through the performance of more effective and reproducible multicentre PDX studies with high predictability for success in the clinic.

 The Consortium is requiring possibility to provide a clone of their cBioPortal to serve its existing and future user communities.
 The cBioPortal for Cancer Genomics provides visualization, analysis and download of large-scale cancer genomics data sets.
 The portal would be provided as a Docker container in the cloud to simplify installation, and to standardise integration across sites of the EGI Federated Cloud infrastructure.
 Initial request is relatively small in terms of capacity (1 standard node with 2 CPUs, 8+ cores, 128+ GB of RAM, 10-20TB disk space).
-The initial user-base is approx. 15-20 scientists, but the portal can be relevant for many more for various typical use-cases in life-sciences.
+The initial user-base is approx. 15-20 scientists, but the portal can be relevant for many more in various typical life-sciences use-cases.

 Scientific use case description